 If there's one thing the Ranger Cargo shorts aren't lacking, it's style.
 By this, we mean a subtle and casual style that looks good both on and off the bike.
 If not for the Foxhead logo on the left thigh, you might not ever know these are mountain bike shorts.

 They have a relatively standard 12-inch inseam length and hang right about the top of the kneecap on our 6' tall tester when standing.
-When seated pedaling they rise about a couple of inches above the knee.
+When seated pedaling, they rise about a couple of inches above the knee.
 They have a loose, but not excessively baggy, fit, with a medium-size leg opening that is compatible with most low to medium profile knee pads.
-Overall, the fit is on the slimmer side when compared to shorts like the Pearl Izumi Elevate or the Troy Lee Ruckus, but roomy in comparison with the Club Ride Crush or the Kitsbow Mescal Ventilated.
-The overall simplicity of the styling is almost on par with that of the Dakine Syncline, another short in our test that can do double duty as both riding and casual wear.
-The Ranger Cargo comes in four solid color options, black (tested), blue steel (light blue), bright red, and DRK FAT (an olive drab).
+Overall, the fit is on the slimmer side when compared to shorts like the Pearl Izumi Elevate or the Troy Lee Ruckus, but roomy in comparison to the Kitsbow Mescal Ventilated.
+The Ranger Cargo comes in four solid color options, Black (tested), Navy, Cardinal (red), and Sand (an off white).

-The medium weight material is tougher and more protective than some of the lighter and softer fabrics like those used in the Race Face Trigger or the Dakine Boundary, but less protective than the heavyweight fabrics in shorts like the Pearl Izumi Elevate and the Troy Lee Ruckus.
+The medium weight material is more robust and more protective than some of the lighter and softer fabrics like those used in the Race Face Trigger or the Dakine Boundary, but less protective than the heavyweight fabrics in shorts like the Pearl Izumi Elevate and the Troy Lee Ruckus.
 The leg opening isn't huge, though it is large enough for compatibility with low to medium profile kneepads, although they may hang up a little on bulkier pads.
+If you want to run bulky and more aggressive knee pads, the 100% Airmatic and Troy Lee Designs Ruckus are the obvious choice.

 The Ranger Cargo is well suited to just about any type of riding.
 These shorts can do it all and look good doing it.
 They are an impressive value, especially for a short and chamois combo, and anyone looking for a versatile pair of shorts would be hard pressed to find a better short at this price.
 While they are certainly suitable for all day pedal fests, we might be inclined to wear something a little more pedal friendly if we knew we'd be in the saddle for most of the day.
 Likewise, these shorts are just fine for gravity riding, but we might be better off wearing a longer and thicker pair of shorts if riding DH bikes from chairlifts all day.